St. Catharines Rowing Club

 The successful candidate will possess the following competencies:

-• Standard First Aid and CPR A or willingness to obtain this qualification
+• Standard First Aid and CPR A considered an asset.

-• Post-secondary training (completed or in progress) in kinesiology, adult education, recreation, sport management/administration or other relevant field
+• Preference to applicants with post-secondary training (completed or in progress) in kinesiology, child studies, recreation, sport management or other relevant field.

 Hours of Work and Compensation